Posts

 Pulling kids out of school

-Pulling kids out of school So I know this sounds drastic, but we actually did this for Son #2.
+So I know this sounds drastic, but had to pull Son #2 out of school.
 He had been down about 100 points on his peak flow, and just couldn't seem to rebound.
 He had struggled for about 3 months, all during the winter and into spring.
-Usually, he can do a burst of steroids and he'll start to come back up.
+Usually, he can do a burst of steroids and his lung function will get better.
 Sometimes he needs a Decadron injection (more steroids.)
 That usually does the trick, however nothing seemed to be working.
 Even increasing his Advair to the maximum dose did nothing.
 So, there we were in Asthma Doc's office (again.)
 Asthma Doc was smoothing out his bangs, which he always does while he is thinking.
 I could see him flipping back and forth on Son #2's chart and then listening to his lungs.
 Then more smoothing of the bangs.
 Finally he said "We need to pull him out of school."
 I said, "Wait.
 What?"
 Asthma Doc was concerned that Son #2 wasn't able to let his body fully heal after every respiratory infection.
-He
+He ...